Johan de Witt: Death

 Whether William had a hand in the murder of the de Witt brothers remains unanswered, like his exact role in the later Massacre of Glencoe.
 That he ordered the withdrawal of a federal cavalry detachment that otherwise might have prevented the lynching has always raised eyebrows.
 He did not prosecute the well-known ringleaders like Johan van Banchem, Cornelis Tromp, and Johan Kievit, even advancing their careers.
-In any case, the political turmoil did not enable the allies an opportunity to finish the Republic off.
-The French were effectively stymied by the water defenses.
-Only when the inundations froze over in the following winter was there, briefly, a chance for Marshal Luxembourg, who had taken over command of the invading army from Louis, to make an incursion with 10,000 troops on skates.
+In any case, the political turmoil did not give the allies an opportunity to finish the Republic off.
+The French were effectively stymied by the water defences.
+Only when the inundations froze over in the following winter was there, briefly, a chance for Marshal Luxembourg, who had taken over command of the invading army from Louis, to make an incursion with 10,000 troops over ice.
 This almost ended in disaster, when they were ambushed.
 Meanwhile, the States General managed to conclude alliances with the German emperor and Brandenburg, which helped relieve the French pressure in the East.

 Mathematics

 The kinematic description of ellipses dates from Archimedes and Proclus, as well as the contemporary Claude Mydorge.
 Johan de Witt describes the hyperbola with a rotating line and a sliding angle, and a parabola by means of a rotating angle and sliding line.
 In 1661, de Witt's work appeared in the second volume of von Schooten's Latin translation of La Géométrie.
 Elementa Curvarum Linearum has been described as the first textbook in analytic geometry.
+De Witt composed the work in 1646 at the age of 23.
+In this work, whose content is largely based upon earlier work in analytic geometry by René Descartes and Pierre de Fermat, he treated the subject of conic sections from a synthetic and an analytic point of view.
+The second book of the Elementa Curvarum Linearum is considered to be the first systematic treatise on conic sections using the new method.
+And although both Fermat and Descartes came to the same conclusions, De Witt was the first to give all the details to solve the locus problem for quadratic equations.

 De Witt contributed to financial mathematics: The Worth of Life Annuities Compared to Redemption Bonds.
-This work combined his roles as statesman and as mathematician, and was discussed in the correspondence between Leibniz and Bernoulli concerning the use of probabilities.
+This work combined his roles as a statesman and as a mathematician and was discussed in the correspondence between Leibniz and Bernoulli concerning the use of probabilities.
 Ever since the Middle Ages, a life annuity was a way to obtain a regular income from a reliable source.
 The state, for instance, could provide a widow with a regular income until her death, in exchange for a 'lump sum' up front.
-There were also redemption bonds that were more like a regular state loan.
-De Witt showed that for the same principal a bond paying 4% interest would result in the same profit as a life annuity of 6% (1 in 17).
+There were also redemption bonds that were more like regular state loans.
+De Witt showed that for the same principal, a bond paying 4% interest would result in the same profit as a life annuity of 6% (1 in 17).
 But the 'Staten' at the time were paying over 7% (1 in 14).
 The publication about life annuities is "one of the first applications of probability in economics."